Waitangi Tribunal: Current COVID-19 Protocol

 e.
 The Tribunal will not normally permit documents to be handed up to the panel.
 Documents that parties wish to produce should be scanned and shared by email at the appropriate time.

-23. Any concerns about health and safety practices in the Court should be raised with the Tribunal Registrar in the first instance.
+28. Any concerns about health and safety practices should be raised with the Tribunal Registrar in the first instance.

 a.
 Briefing clients and witnesses on public health messages:

 v.
-The limits on attendance by members of the public, as set out at 15 above.
+The limits on attendance by members of the public, as set out at paragraph 19 above.

 b.
 Reducing the need for attendance in the Tribunal by counsel, claimants and witnesses by reviewing each attendance in advance and: